cloudmesh/cloudmesh1/docs/source/man/man.rst

 Command - cloud::

     Usage:
-        cloud
-        cloud list [--column=COLUMN]
+        cloud [list] [--column=COLUMN] [--json|--table]
-        cloud info [CLOUD|--all]
+        cloud info [CLOUD|--all] [--json|--table]
-        cloud alias <name> [CLOUD]
+        cloud alias NAME [CLOUD]
         cloud select [CLOUD]
         cloud on [CLOUD]
         cloud off [CLOUD]
-        cloud add CLOUDFILE [--force]
+        cloud add <cloudYAMLfile> [--force]
         cloud remove [CLOUD|--all]
         cloud default [CLOUD|--all]
-        cloud set flavor [CLOUD]
+        cloud set flavor [CLOUD] [--flavor=flavorName|--flavorid=flavorID]
-        cloud set image [CLOUD]
+        cloud set image [CLOUD] [--image=imageName|--imageid=imageID]
         cloud set default [CLOUD]

     Arguments:

-      CLOUD          the name of a cloud to work on CLOUDFILE      a yaml file(with full file path) contains cloud information name           new cloud name to set
+      CLOUD                  the name of a cloud
+      <cloudYAMLfile>        a yaml file (with full file path) containing
+                             cloud information
+      NAME                   name for a cloud

     Options:

-       -v                verbose model
-       --column=COLUMN   specify what information to display.
-For example, --column=active,label.
+       --column=COLUMN       specify what information to display in the columns of the list command.
+For example, --column=active,label prints the
+                             columns active and label.
 Available
-                         columns are active, label, host, type/version,
+                             columns are active, label, host,
-                         type, heading, user, credentials, defaults
+                             type/version, type, heading, user,
-                         (all to diplay all, semiall to display all except credentials and defaults)
+                             credentials, defaults (all to diplay all,
+                             semiall to display all except credentials
+                             and defaults)

+        --json               print in json fomrat

+        --table              print in table format

-       --all             work on all clouds
+       --all                 display all available columns

        --force               if same cloud exists in database, it will be overwritten

+       --flavor=flavorName   provide flavor name

+       --flavorid=flavorID   provide flavor id

+       --image=imageName     provide image name

+       --imageid=imageID     provide image id

     Description:

-        the place to manage clouds
+        The cloud command allows easy management of clouds in the command shell.
+The following subcommands exist:

-        cloud list [--column=COLUMN]
+        cloud [list] [--column=COLUMN] [--json|--table]
             lists the stored clouds, optionally, specify columns for more cloud information.
 For example, --column=active,label

-        cloud info [CLOUD|--all]
+        cloud info [CLOUD|--all] [--json|--table]
             provides the available information about the cloud in dict format
             options: specify CLOUD to display it, --all to display all, otherwise selected cloud will be used

-        cloud alias <name> [CLOUD]
+        cloud alias NAME [CLOUD]
             sets a new name for a cloud
-            options: specify CLOUD to work with, otherwise selected cloud will be used
+            options: CLOUD is the original label of the cloud, if it is not specified the default cloud is used.

         cloud select [CLOUD]
-            selects a cloud to work with from a list of clouds if CLOUD is not given
+            selects a cloud to work with from a list of clouds.If CLOUD is is specified the default cloud will be set to that value.

         cloud on [CLOUD]
         cloud off [CLOUD]
-            activates or deactivates a cloud, if CLOUD is not given, selected cloud will be activated or deactivated
+            activates or deactivates a cloud. if CLOUD is not given, the default cloud will be used.

-        cloud add CLOUDFILE [--force]
+        cloud add <cloudYAMLfile> [--force]
-            adds cloud information to database.
-CLOUDFILE is a yaml file with full file path.
-Inside the yaml, clouds should be written in the
+            adds the cloud information to database that is specified in the <cloudYAMLfile>.
+This file is a yaml.
+You need to specify the full path.
+Inside the yaml, a cloud is specified as follows:

-            form:
+            cloudmesh:
-            cloudmesh: clouds: cloud1...
+               clouds:
-                               cloud2...
-            please check cloudmesh.yaml
+                 cloud1: ...
+                 cloud2: ...

+            For examples on how to specify the clouds, please see cloudmesh.yaml

-            options: --force, by default, existing cloud in database can't be overwirtten, enable --force to overwrite if same cloud name encountered
+            options: --force.
+By default, existing cloud in database cannot be overwirtten, the --force
+                     allows overwriting the database values.

         cloud remove [CLOUD|--all]
-            remove a cloud from mongo, if CLOUD is not given, selected cloud will be reomved.
+            remove a cloud from the database, The default cloud is used if CLOUD is not specified.
-            CAUTION: remove all is enabled(remove --all)
+            This command should be used with caution.
+It is also possible to remove all clouds with the option --all

         cloud default [CLOUD|--all]

+            TODO

-        cloud set flavor [CLOUD]
+        cloud set flavor [CLOUD] [--flavor=flavorName|--flavorid=flavorID]

+            sets the default flavor for a cloud.
+If the cloud is not specified, it used the default cloud.

-        cloud set image [CLOUD]
+        cloud set image [CLOUD] [--image=imageName|--imageid=imageID]

+            sets the default flavor for a cloud.
+If the cloud is not specified, it used the default cloud.

         cloud set default [CLOUD]
-            view or manage cloud's default flavor and image, and set default cloud
-            options: CLOUD, specify a cloud to work on, otherwise selected cloud will be used
-                     default, list default infomation of cloud, --all to display all clouds defaults
-                     set flavor, set default flaovr of a cloud set image, set default image of a cloud set cloud, set default cloud
+            sets the default cloud for a cloud.
+If the cloud is not specified, it asks for the cloud interactively